dllewellyn/AI-Tech-Scalers/presentation.md

 How can we expect AI-powered companies to work at the start, and what does it mean for their future scaling.

-This is a really exciting area, because as with traditional startups - they're not encumbred with the debt and processes of bigger companies and so they'll find it much easier to adopt the type of approach were going to discuss
+This is a really exciting area, because as with traditional startups - they're not encumbered with the debt and processes of bigger companies and so they'll find it much easier to adopt the type of approach we're going to discuss
 -->

 ---